 These transactions will incur a 3% “currency exchange fee” on top of any fees your local bank may charge.
-This fee will not be charged when converting cash at Carecas, which is why we recommend you bring sufficient cash for travelling in Cuba.
+This fee will not be charged when converting cash at Carecas, which is why we recommend you bring sufficient cash for backpacking Cuba.

 Ah, Havana.
 Cuba’s vibrant, energetic, historical and colourful capital.
 Few introductions into a country can be as exhilarating as landing in the Havana airport, hopping in a 1950’s classic car, cruising through busy back streets and arriving at your Casa Particular which is situated in a 400-year-old building.
 Welcome to Havana and welcome to Cuba.

 The capital is a microcosm of what the rest of the country has to offer.
 The music, the dance, the food, the energy and the culture is all here in Havana and you can feel it the moment you get off of the plane.

 Some of the best sites, live music and museums are found here.
 Your time will most likely be spent wandering around Habana Vieja (Old Havana), the city’s Spanish Colonial quarter which boasts hundreds of well restored buildings, churches, homes and museums.

 A walk along the malecón is likely to be a highlight of your trip here as well.
 We recommend walking the length of the malecón in the morning, during sunset and at night to get a real feel for the bustle of this famous seaside street.
 Also don’t miss La Cabaña Fort and cruising the malecón in an old car (touristy, but fun).

 Havana is very safe and while you shouldn’t be too flashy, crime rates are very low here and walking around at night is safe in most areas.